Johan-p/Custom-Kali-ISO/README.md

 ./build.sh --verbose
 ```

-To add or remove packages in your own ISO edit the default file or create your own version:
+To add or remove packages in your own ISO.
+Edit the default file or create your own version:
 ```
 Custom-Kali-ISO/kali-config/variant-xfce/package-lists/kali.list.chroot
 ```